-- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 58. - As in the Gable Roofs example, specify the left and right vertical walls as Full Gable Walls. - 3.
-Click the Select Objects tool, select the horizontal wall on the top, hold down the Shift key, and select the horizontal wall on the bottom.
+- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 64. - 2.
+As in the Gable Roofs example, specify the left and right vertical walls as Full Gable Walls. - 3.
+Click the Select Objects tool, select one of the horizontal walls, hold down the Shift key, and select the other horizontal wall.
 The two walls should be group-selected. - 4.
-Open the Wall Specification dialog and on the Roof panel, and change the following settings: - Make sure that the Pitch value is followed by (D), which means that is set to use the default. - Place a check in the box beside Upper Pitch. - Keep the Upper Pitch as 12 in 12 and change the Start Height to 125". - To learn more, see "Finding the Start of an Upper Pitch" on page 68. - 5.
+Open the Wall Specification dialog and on the ROOF panel, and change the following settings: - Make sure that the Pitch value is followed by (D), which means that is set to use the default. - Place a check in the box beside Upper Pitch. - Keep the Upper Pitch as 12 in 12 and change the Start Height to 125". - To learn more, see "Finding the Start of an Upper Pitch" on page 74. - 5.
 Click OK to close the dialog.
-See "To set a wall's roof directives" on page 59.
+See "To set a wall's roof directives" on page 65.

-6. Click the Build Roof tool, specify a Pitch of 3 in 12, check Build Roof Planes, and click OK in the Build Roof dialog.
+6. Click the Build Roof (a) tool, specify a Pitch of 3 in 12, check Build Roof Planes, and click OK in the Build Roof dialog.